ArkCase/ark_helm_charts/docs/Ingress.md

 This document describes the model and configuration for enabling Ingress access to ArkCase as part of the original deployment.
 As with any community-release project, Issues and PRs are always welcome to help move this code further along.

 The ArkCase helm chart supports rendering an `Ingress` resource as part of the deployment procedure.
 This ingress resource is configured via the `global.conf.ingress` configuration map, and the `global.conf.baseUrl` configuration string.
+The ingress will, in turn, reference the ArkCase application itself (through the service named `core`), under the path specified in the given `global.conf.baseUrl` value.

-The Ingress configuration will be activated if the `global.conf.baseUrl` configuration string is present.
+The Ingress configuration will be activated if the `global.conf.baseUrl` configuration string is present (and non-empty).
 This string represents the actual URL through which ArkCase will be accessed.
 If the parameter is not given, the Ingress resource will not be rendered.
 If the URL is not valid, this will result in a template rendering error.

-Finally, if the `global.conf.ingress.tls` section is provided with proper values (i.e. `crt`, `key`, and optionally `ca` values), then SSL/TLS will be enabled for the endpoint.
+Finally, if the `global.conf.ingress.secret` value is provided with proper values, then SSL/TLS will be enabled for the Ingress.
+The secret configuration can have two formats:

+- a string, which denotes the name of the secret (within the same namespace, and of type `kubernetes.io/tls`) which will be referenced by the Ingress resource in order to obtain the requisite SSL/TLS certificates
+- a map, consisting of the following keys:
+  - crt: the PEM-encoded SSL certificate to use
+  - key:  the PEM-encoded SSL private key to use
+  - ca: (*optional*) the PEM-encoded SSL CA certificate chain to serve up

 This is a brief example of what a completely valid ingress configuration (except for the certificates, of course), with SSL/TLS support, would look like: